SenseStageTeam/sensestage_documentation/_sensestage-v1/installing-pydon-the-hard-way-on-osx-linux.md

 ---
-title: Installing pydonhive on Linux
+title: Installing Pydon the Hard Way on OSX/Linux
-summary: how to install the hive (pydongui) on Linux
+summary: Describes step-by-step what the installation script is doing if you want to do it yourself, or need to debug the process.
 layout: guide
 type: guide
-parent: Getting Started with Sense/Stage
-guidestep: 3
+guidestep: 0
+level: intermediate
+priority: 50

 creation-date: 2017-02-06
 category: software
 subcategory: installation